exceptionalkid/exceptionalkid/README.md

 - 👋 Hi, I’m @exceptionalkid
 - 👀 I’m interested in programming
 - :red_car: I’m a Car enthusiast
-- 🌱 I’m currently learning .NET MAUI, AngularJs & .Net Core Blazor
+- 🌱 I’m currently learning .NET MAUI, Angular & .Net Core Blazor

 <!---
 exceptionalkid/exceptionalkid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.